 Continual improvement is central to the Approved Contractor Scheme: the scheme is underpinned by a progressive quality standard that aims to raise the bar (and so to raise standards) over time.
 Companies applying to the scheme now must do more than the companies who applied when the scheme was launched - and companies applying in the future will need to do more again.
-Some examples of how we have raised the bar are:
+The most recent changes to the Standard focused on section 6 (People) and include

 Continual improvement is also the reason why scoring is used as part of the assessment approach: individual contractors can use their score to track and measure progress against the ACS Standard.
 They can also use their score to compare their overall performance to that of other approved contractors.